-The composite UW ratio decreased over the five-year historical period from 3.1% in CY 2017 to 1.8% in CY 2021.
-The percentage of MAOs reporting gains decreased for the first time in the past three years in CY 2021.
-The composite UW ratio reported by the MAOs in CY 2021 represents an aggregate underwriting gain of approximately \$5.1 billion in relation to the \$278 billion of revenue.
+The composite UW ratio increased in CY 2022 after the five-year historical low of 1.8% in CY 2021.
+The percentage of plans with a positive margin has remained stable from 2021 to 2022, at around 50%.
+During 2020 and prior years before the pandemic, about 60% of the plans on average saw positive margins.
+The composite UW ratio reported by the MAOs in CY 2022 represents an aggregate underwriting gain of approximately \$10 billion in relation to the \$335 billion of revenue.